JhoselinRam/scigrapher/README.md

 *Default Values:*

-The default values for the properties of the `text` method are as follow:
+The default values for the properties of the `text` method are as follows:

     {
       label : {